PipedreamHQ/pipedream/docs/docs/workspaces-and-credits-faq/README.md

 ## Invocations are now credits

 Pipedream previously charged for invocations (number of workflow executions), but not on compute time (how long your executions run).
 We've combined these into a single metric: [credits](/pricing/#credits).
-Your workspace now have a default credit limit of 50,000 credits per month, an increase of 30,000 credits a month from the Team plan.
+Your workspace now has a default credit limit of 50,000 credits per month, an increase of 30,000 credits a month from the Team plan.

 ## Source invocations are now free